Pravargav/Amadeus/SAC/sentences/imp.md

 -> I skidded across the ground and scraped my skin.
 The outer layer peeled off, leaving a raw wound.

--> I was trying to persuade/convince her to stay at home after witnessing a series bus accidents.
+->  persuade/convince her to stay at home after witnessing a series bus accidents.

 -> suspect,witness and accused.